salilab/imp_coding_tutorial/doc/mainpage.md

 for more details.

 We do this by creating a file `MyRestraint.h` in the `modules/foo/include/` subdirectory.
-We'll look at each section of this file in turn.
+We'll look at each section of this file in turn (the whole file is also available [at GitHub](https://github.com/salilab/imp_coding_tutorial/tree/master/modules/foo/include/MyRestraint.h)).
 The first part of the file looks like

 \code{.cpp}
 #ifndef IMPFOO_MY_RESTRAINT_H